 - Pour a pint of 50/50 antifreeze into bilge pump. - Remove batteries.
 Use a trickle charger as needed. - Remove all loose gear and electronics from boat.
 Inspect all equipment for wear and damage.
 Store in a clean, dry environment. - Remove drain plug.
 Clean drain plug hole of debris as needed.
 Enclose drain plug in plastic bag and tie to steering wheel. - Empty chemical toilet holding tank and rinse out.
 Add small amount of approved type of non-toxic anti-freeze.
-Refer to toilet owner's manual. - Make sure bow is higher than stern to permit proper drainage. - Clean all upholstery and store so it breathes. - Clean, rinse, and dry all spaghetti mats. - Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks. - Cover boat with appropriate cover.
+Refer to toilet owner's manual. - Make sure bow is higher than stern to permit proper drainage. - Clean all upholstery & store to promote "fabric breathing". - Clean, rinse, and dry all spaghetti mats. - Conduct a visual inspection to ensure boat is balanced properly on the trailer, cradle or blocks. - Cover boat with appropriate cover.
 Tie down for protection from rain, snow and/or wind.
 Prop up cover to provide proper ventilation.
-Do not cover up the fuel vents. - Drain the fresh water system per instructions in this chapter. - Use sling locations for lifting boat. - Never block up boat bottom.
-May cause structural damage.
+Do not cover up the fuel vents. - Drain the fresh water system. - Use sling locations for lifting boat. - Never block up boat bottom as blocking may cause structural damage.